Skip to main content

 Guide to Icon of the Seas cruise ship: pricing, things to do, and more

-Icon of the Seas will be Royal Caribbean’s first cruise ship from it’s brand-new Icon class, which makes her the first new type of vessel for the cruise line in nearly a decade.
+Icon of the Seas is Royal Caribbean’s first cruise ship from its brand-new Icon Class, which makes her the first new type of vessel for the cruise line in nearly a decade.

-Debuting in early 2024, Icon of the Seas will take the new title of largest cruise ship in the world.
-Once complete, the brand-new vessel for Royal Caribbean will clock in at 250,800 gross tons, making her 6% bigger than Wonder of the Seas, which is currently the biggest cruise ship in the world.
+Having debuted in early 2024, Icon of the Seas is one of the largest cruise ships in the world.
+The brand-new vessel for Royal Caribbean clocks in at around 248,663 gross tons, making her 6% bigger than Wonder of the Seas.

-At maximum capacity, the brand-new Icon of the Seas will be able to hold nearly 10,000 passengers and crew members.
+At maximum capacity, the brand-new Icon of the Seas can hold nearly 10,000 passengers and crew members.

 Image

-Icon of the Seas will be the first cruise ship for Royal Caribbean to be powered by LNG-fuel, meaning it relies on liquified natural gas.
+Icon of the Seas was also the first cruise ship for Royal Caribbean to be powered by LNG-fuel, meaning it relies on liquified natural gas.

-The most sustainable cruise ship for Royal Caribbean will feature a slew of new onboard attractions and features.
-Onboard, you will find everything from adrenaline-pumping thrills, a record breaking waterpark, massive entertainment venues, dedicated family zones, and 14 new stateroom categories.
-It truly is the penultimate family vacation.
+The most sustainable cruise ship for Royal Caribbean features a slew of new attractions and features.
+Onboard, you will find everything from adrenaline-pumping thrills, a record-breaking waterpark, massive entertainment venues, dedicated family zones, and 14 new stateroom categories.

 Image